uriel1998/mpdcontrol/README.md

 ## Use Cases

-- Listen to an album normally, and then have `mpdq` autopopulate the queue afterward
+- Listen to an album normally, and then have `mpdq` autopopulate the queue afterward.
 - Can't remember an album or album artist's full name?
 Easily find and play it.
 - With the JSON direct input, you can script it so that you have a playlist or semi-random "station" come on at a certain time of day.
 You can have a bot, webhook, or home assistant likewise do the same.
 - Use the `--emit` option to get options to pass to a web interface, bot, or home assistant

 ## Dependencies

-System packages installable with `apt` (I'm using Debian trixie):
+System packages installable with `apt` (I'm using Debian Trixie):

 ```bash
 sudo apt update